open2c/quaich/README.md

 Install Snakemake and other requirements using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):

-    conda create -c bioconda -c conda-forge -n quaich --file requirements.txt
+    conda env create -f environment.yml

+This will create an environment `quaich` where you can launch the pipeline.
+Note that if you want to run mustache, you need to install it to the same environment following the instructions from [mustache Github](https://github.com/ay-lab/mustache#installation)

 For Snakemake installation details, see the [instructions in the Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-Note that if you want to run mustache, you need to install it to the same environment following the instructions from [mustache Github](https://github.com/ay-lab/mustache#installation)

 ### Step 4: Execute workflow